Updated September 11, 2023

 The hotel was confiscated in 1933 and used to house the security service (SD) guarding the Führer.
 Largely destroyed during the bombing, it was returned to the original owners after the war and is still serving visitors to the Obersalzberg.

-The bunker system under the Türken connects to Hitler's walled-off bunker; the tunnels under the hotel are open to the public.
+The bunker system under the Türken connects to Hitler's walled-off bunker; the tunnels under the hotel are open to the public (closed at the moment because the hotel is closed).

 Towards the end of the war, Propaganda Minister Joseph Goebbels tried to create the impression that the Nazis had an unshakeable grip on the alpine area that would make it impossible, or extremely costly in lives, to dislodge them.